 Lesson Plan - Get It!

+- Have you ever gone on a road trip?
 Climbed a hill or mountain?
 Observed the weather?
 Played in your backyard?

 Fill it out while watching the remaining videos and reading the articles throughout the lesson.

 One of the more recent developments in tools used by geographers is the Global Positioning System, better known as GPS.

 - At the local level, geographers might study town, community, government, and transportation.

 - A region is defined as a part of the world that has one or more common features that distinguish it from surrounding areas.
 These common features can be either physical or human characteristics.
-An example of a region might be the western United States, northern Alaska, or a mountain region or desert region.
+An example of a region might be the western United States, northern Alaska, or a mountain or desert region.

 While geography is studied at three different levels, it is also divided into two main branches: physical geography and human geography.

-Geography is also categorized into five basic themes:
+Geography is also categorized into five basic themes.

 - human-environment interaction

-Read this csustan.edu article to learn more about each: The Five Themes of Geography.
-Continue to fill our your graphic organizer while reading.
+Read The Five Themes of Geography to learn more about each.
+Continue to fill out your graphic organizer while reading.

-Now that you are getting the lay of the geographical land, move on to the Got It? section to play geographer!
+Now that you are getting the lay of the geographical land, move to the Got It? section to play geographer!